-9.10 Local Green Spaces
+9.10 Green Spaces

-- All green spaces were identified by respondents to the Town questionnaire, or in consultative sessions, or marked up with flags on maps at open sessions as places where it was felt they should remain as green places, not be developed and where possible should be accessible to all if not already so. - GS02 Fields at Broken Bank comprised of Church Meadow and Pit Meadow, often identified as a significant part of the pre-medieval area of the town.
-Repeated requests made by the Town Council that, together with surrounding land, should be incorporated into a re-drawn revised Conservation Area. - GS03 Church Bank backs onto the castle and includes an area of protected land and mature trees that overlooks and links to other green spaces alongside the Back Brook. - GS04 Kington Recreation Ground was identified by almost everybody, sometimes emphasised by strong comments.
+- All green spaces were identified by respondents to the Town questionnaire, or in consultative sessions, or marked up with flags on maps at open sessions as places where it was felt they should remain as green places, not be developed and where possible should be accessible to all if not already so. - The survey results showed strong support for retaining and protecting the green corridors alongside the Arrow and the Back Brook.
+This support was also evidenced at public meetings and exhibition events where residents were invited to identify open spaces that were important to them.
+All the areas identified will be germane in the consideration of any planning proposals (see Plan 1). - GS01 Kington Recreation Ground was identified by almost everybody, sometimes emphasised by strong comments.
 It was donated to the town in 1888 by a resident who had made a fortune in the Australian goldfields; the large cast iron gates are a memorial to local men who died in WW1.
 The ground contains a children's playground and small skateboard area.
 The large mown grass area is used for various sports and includes the town Cricket Ground.
 Kington Primary School that lacks sufficient outdoor space uses the ground for groups within the school day.
-The ground contains some fine mature specimen trees and its southern border is the River Arrow. - GS05 part is Lady Hawkins School playing fields, joined on the western edge to a much used and walked field with veteran trees. - GS06 and GS07 to the south and north of the Arrow on the eastern side of the town, attracted a large amount of support.
-The two spaces were often identified as being jointly a major feature in the landscape of the town, a 'green lung' connecting the east and west of the town.
-Many comments expressed a wish for an accessible pedestrian footpath along the length of the Arrow.
-The two fields with their riverside trees are seen as important habitats for plants, birds and other animals.
+The ground contains some fine mature specimen trees and its southern border is the River Arrow. - GS02 part is Lady Hawkins School playing fields, joined on the western edge to a much used and walked field with veteran trees. - GS03 Crooked Well Meadow, a spacious green public Recreation Ground bordering the Back Brook on its north side and the Tramway footpath on the south.
+With some play equipment, it serves especially both the post- war and recent housing developments nearby to which it is connected by a footpath. - GS04 is a Community Orchard planted and maintained by volunteers on land unsuitable for housing development; seen as a successful example of an ecofriendly community project.